thoroftroy/Console-Wars/README.md

 ## How to Play
 1. Combat
     Face various monsters as you climb through levels, battling them with your stats and inventory items.
     Use your health, damage, defense, and dodge to survive and defeat enemies.
     Items found during battles can be sold, used for stat boosts, or used to heal.

 3. Minigames
     Tamagatchi: Adopt a pet and feed it to increase stats.
     Fishing: Catch fish or rare items for XP and bonuses.
     Gambling: Place bets with your coins for the chance of big rewards.

-5. Wishing Well
+    Gatcha: Collect chracters for passive xp gain.

-    Spend coins to gain blessings or curses.
+    Wishing Well: Spend coins to gain blessings or curses.
 The well offers a random boost or drawback to your character's stats.

 7. Reborn
     When you reach a certain level, you can choose to reset your progress for better rewards.

 ## Note for Cheaters